Usage

 /help prints the command reference in the terminal.

-/clear drops conversation history back to the initial system state and also resets internal thinking and file-tracking state.
+/clear (or /new) drops conversation history back to the initial system state and also resets internal thinking and file-tracking state.

 /compact compacts older tool output in memory. /compact --drop is more aggressive and also drops middle turns.